-4.7.12--AIR RELEASE VALVES
+4.7.12 AIR RELEASE VALVES

-- A.-Air release valves shall be installed at all local high points of water mains four (4") inches or larger in diameter, as follows: - 1.-When water main changes from a positive slope to a zero slope or a negative slope. - 2.
-Vertical alignment changes that cross under or over another facility, such as other utilities, drainage washes, etc. - 3.-All air release valves shall be per QCSDCOP Standard Detail 317Q-1 and 317Q-2 or 322P, as applicable for size. - A. Additional combination air/vacuum release valves shall be required whenever a surge analysis reveals the need for additional valves to protect against water hammer or transients in the water distribution system.
+Air release valves shall be installed at all local high points of water mains four (4") inches or larger in diameter, as follows:

+- A. When water main changes from a positive slope to a zero slope or a negative slope. - B. Vertical alignment changes that cross under or over another facility, such as other utilities, drainage washes, etc. - C. All air release valves shall be per QCSD 317Q-1 and 317Q-2, as applicable for size. - D. Additional combination air/vacuum release valves shall be required whenever a surge analysis reveals the need for additional valves to protect against water hammer or transients in the water distribution system.

-4.7.13--THRUST RESTRAINT
+4.7.13 THRUST RESTRAINT